-Fingerprints are required for almost all visa applicants for a U.S. visa.
+Fingerprints are required for almost all US visa applicants.
 Fingerprints are not required for children under 14 years of age, adults over 79 years of age, and A-1, A-2, G-1, G-2, G-3, C-3, and NATO visa applicants.
 If you have a diplomatic or official passport but apply for other types of visas, you will be fingerprinted.

 To avoid delays, visa applicants can take these steps:

 - Plan ahead.
 If you need to travel during the summer, don’t wait until the last minute to apply for an appointment.
 Make your appointment right away.

 - If you are not planning to travel until the end of summer, please wait until later to book your appointment.
 Consular officials anticipate that the wait for an appointment will be reduced once the summer rush is over.

 - Have your travel plans organized.
 On the application form and at the interview, applicants must provide details on when and where they will be traveling and where they will be staying.
 Complete all application forms fully.